 Fecaloma symptoms are usually nonspecific, including the type of “overflow” of diarrhea, constipation, weight loss, and abdominal discomfort after meals.

 The diagnosis of fecaloma is usually made radiologically when the characteristic intraluminal mass is observed on plain radiographs, barium enema, or abdominal CT.

 Such masses have smooth margins and are not attached to the surface of the mucosa, thus moving within the intestinal lumen.
-Serious complications can occur at any time; such as: obstruction of the colon, perforation, sciatica, urethral obstruction, secondary hydronephrosis, and deep vein thrombosis.
+Serious complications can occur at any time, such as colon obstruction, perforation, sciatica, urethral obstruction, secondary hydronephrosis, and deep vein thrombosis.

 Commonly, fecalomas can be treated with conservative methods, such as laxatives, enemas, and digital evacuation (digital stimulation).
-However, surgical intervention may be necessary for the elimination of fecaloma in some intractable cases.
+However, surgical intervention may be necessary to eliminate fecaloma in some intractable cases.